GarrettHaley/docker-ce/README.md

 And enable docker to run by default
 `sudo systemctl enable docker`

-And finally, add your username to the docker group `sudo usermod -aG docker <your centos username>`
+And finally, add your username to the docker group\n `sudo usermod -aG docker <your centos username>`

-Reboot your machine and test that docker has successfully installed with the following:
-`docker run hello-world`
+Reboot your machine and test that docker has successfully installed with the following:\n `docker run hello-world`

 ### Get Familiar with Alpine